pablo14/data-science-live-book/scoring/scoring.md

 For now this book will cover the classical: `Yes`/`No` target -also known as binary or multiclass prediction.

 So, this estimation is the _value of truth_ of an event to happen, therefore a probabilistic value between 0 and 1.

+#### two-label vs. multi-label outcome :

+Please note this chapter is written for a binary outcome (two-label outcome), but **multi-label** target can be seen as a general approach of a binary-class.

+For example, having a target with 4 different values, there can be 4 models that predict the likelihood of belonging to certain class, or not.
+And then a higher model which takes the results of those 4 models and predict the final class.

 <br>